Book A Consultation

 Types of Long-Term Care

-Long-term care encompasses various types of services designed to meet the needs of individuals who require assistance with daily activities or medical care.
-The primary types of long-term care include residential care homes, nursing homes, and home care services, each offering distinct services and costs.
+Long-term care includes a range of services designed to support people who need help with daily living or ongoing medical care.
+The main types of long-term care are residential care homes, nursing homes, and home care services.

 Residential Care Homes